bellistech/bellistech/README.md

 **Some kind of Site Reliability / Platform / Security / Infrastructure / Network / Systems Engineer**

-Hi I'm Stevie, a devsecsysops human amalgamation.
+Hi I'm Stevie, a DevSecSysNetOps human amalgamation.

 I carry your mother's maiden name and speak the language of the moon.